nullku7/stuff/_posts/2017-05-29-vulnhub-mr-robot.markdown

 So I have a few VM's running on my host, but on this network, is just Parrotsec and Mr Robot.
 A quick word on hosts...
-It doesn't matter what you use.
-I use OSX.
-On some of my machines I have some linux distro installed.
-Again, don't get tied up with the petty, it doesn't matter.
+It doesn't matter what you use as a host, honestely.
+Again, don't get caught up with petty stuff.

 ## Enumeration
 ### Network